 Content marketing is a complex endeavor.
 It means understanding the principles of inbound marketing and what companies do wrong with inbound marketing.
 Content marketing encompasses such creative domains as writing for an international audience or technical aspects like A/B Testing or SEO, and the impact of machine learning on SEO.
 As artificial intelligence evolves, it will have a profound influence on content marketing.
 And you need to measure the effectiveness of your marketing.

-Understandably, smaller companies are struggling finding experts in all of these fields.
+Understandably, smaller companies are struggling to find experts in all of these fields.
 But it’s not rocket science.
 All you need is …

 A solid content marketing strategy